MicrosoftDocs/cpp-docs/docs/get-started/tutorial-console-cpp.md

    The breakpoint is on the line: result = c dot Calculate ( x, oper, y).
 'Conditions...'
 The Condition option is checked.
 The Conditions dropdown is set to "Conditional Expression".
 The condition dropdown is set to "Is true".
 The condition is set to y == 0 && oper == '/'.
     :::image-end:::

-   Now we pause execution at the breakpoint specifically if a division by 0 is attempted.
+   Execution will pause at the breakpoint if a division by 0 is attempted.

 1. To debug the program, press **F5**, or select the **Local Windows Debugger** toolbar button that has the green arrow icon.
 In your console app, if you enter something like "5 - 0", the program behaves normally and keeps running.
 However, if you type "10 / 0", it pauses at the breakpoint.
 You can even put any number of spaces between the operator and numbers; `cin` is smart enough to parse the input appropriately.